-The HVAC units are located a minimum of 160 feet from the residential property lines and will be shielded by the parapet walls that will break the line of sight to the HVAC units and will provide a minimum 5 dBA reduction.
-The typical locations of the proposed HVAC units are shown in Figure 6-1.
-Up to 15 units will be clustered together closest to the nearest residential property line to the south.
-The remainder of the units are separated by at least 80 feet and this separation would result in a 20 dBA difference between other HVAC clusters and would not cumulatively increase the noise levels.
-Therefore, the worst-case combined noise from the HVAC would occur from 15 units.
+The HVAC units are located a minimum of 46 feet from the eastern residential property line and will be shielded by the parapet walls that will break the line of sight to the HVAC units and will provide a minimum 5 dBA reduction (Federal Highway Administration, 2017).
+Up to 20 units will be clustered together closest to the nearest residential property line to the east.
+At any point along the property line, the receiver would be exposed to more than the 20-unit cluster.
+However, the additional clusters are separated by at least 80 feet and this separation would result in a 20 dBA difference between other HVAC clusters.
+This 20 dBA difference would not cumulatively increase the noise levels at the point of the receiver.
+Therefore, the worst-case combined noise from the HVAC would occur from 20 units.

 Utilizing a 6 dBA decrease per doubling of distance, noise levels at the nearest residential property line as described above were calculated for the HVAC.
-The HVAC units are located a minimum of 160 feet from the nearest residential property lines.
-The noise level reductions due to distance and the building for the nearest property line is provided in Table 6-1 below.
+The HVAC units are located a minimum of 46 feet from the nearest residential property line to the east.
+The noise level reductions due to distance and the building for the nearest property line is provided in Table 6-1.

-Distance to Nearest Observer Location (Feet) Hourly Reference Noise Level (dBA) Noise Source Reference Distance (Feet) Noise Reduction Due to Distance (dBA) Reduction Due to Buildings (dBA) Noise Level at Property Line (dBA) Quantity Property Line Cumulative Noise Level (dBA) 160 69.0 3.0 -34.5 -5.0 29.5 15 41.2 Complies with the nighttime Noise Standard of 55 dBA.
+Distance to Nearest Observer Location (Feet) Hourly Reference Noise Level (dBA) Noise Source Reference Distance (Feet) Noise Reduction Due to Distance (dBA) Reduction Due to Buildings (dBA) Noise Level at Property Line (dBA) Quantity Property Line Cumulative Noise Level (dBA) 46 69.0 3.0 -23.7 -5.0 40.3 20 53.3 Complies with the nighttime Noise Standard of 55 dBA.

-Table 6-1: Project HVAC Noise Levels (Southern Residential Property Line)
+Table 6-1: Project HVAC Noise Levels (Eastern Residential Property Line)

 Additionally, the noise levels at the nearest retail uses adjacent to the project to the west were analyzed using the same methodology described above.
 Up to 20 units will be clustered closest to the western property line and would be separated by the remaining HVAC units by parapet walls and distance.
-Based on the distance to the property line to the west, noise associated with the operation of the HVAC units are expected to be 46.0 dBA or lower, which is below the 55 dBA nighttime threshold for commercial uses.
+Based on the distance to the property line to the west, noise associated with the operation of the HVAC units are expected to be up to 48.0 dBA, which is below the 55 dBA nighttime threshold for commercial uses.
+The multi-family residential property line to the south is located further than the property line to the east, therefore, would also comply.

-The noise levels from the proposed roof-mounted HVAC would be considered less than significant at the residential property line to the south and the commercial lines to the west and east with the proposed parapet walls and are in compliance with the City of San Marcos Municipal Code Sections 10.24.
+The noise levels from the proposed roof-mounted HVAC would be considered less than significant at the residential property line to the east and south and the commercial lines to the west with the proposed parapet walls and are in compliance with the City of San Marcos Municipal Code Sections 10.24.